microsoft/dstoolkit-web/HowToCreateAcceleratorPage.md

 - Scroll down and find the section `//<!--Link to Related Accelerator(s)-->`
 - Add a new `else-if` statement block if linking to a related accelerator that does not already exist.

+The final thing to update is the Boolean section `//boolean variables to show / hide sections of the page` at the end of the page.
+Determine if you need a section or not.
+If you set the value to **false** the section will be shown.
+Note, that both *false* and *true* should be written in lowercase.

 ## Update Toolkit Page